Conformal embeddings of $S^2\to\mathbb{R}^3$ with prescribed mean curvature: A variational approach: Introduction

-\item[(2)] In \cite{Isobe-MathAnn}, T. Isobe obtained a theorem about Question 1.
-He proved that when the function $Q$ is very close to a constant, that is $Q(\xi)=1+\vr H(\xi)$ on $S^2$ with $H$ being a specific Morse function, then there exists a branched immersion $\Pi_{\vr,H}:S^2\to\R^3$ whose mean curvature is $Q=1+\vr H$.
-Here, by branched immersion we mean that $\Pi_{\vr,H}$ is an immersion except at a discrete set of points.
-The approach of Isobe to this result is also based on the Spinorial Weierstra\ss\ representation and the Dirac equation \eqref{Dirac3}.
+We point out that, in \cite{Isobe-MathAnn}, T. Isobe also considered the Question \ref{Q1} and \ref{Q2}.
+He proved that when the function $H$ is very close to a constant, that is $H(\xi)=1+\vr Q(\xi)$ on $S^2$ with $Q$ being a specific Morse function and $\vr>0$ is small, then there exists a branched immersion $\Pi_{\vr,Q}:S^2\to\R^3$ that realizes its mean curvature as $1+\vr Q$.
+Here, by branched immersion we mean that $\Pi_{\vr,Q}$ is an immersion except at a discrete set of points.
+The method in \cite{Isobe-MathAnn} is also based on the spinorial Weierstra\ss\ representation and the nonlinear Dirac equation \eqref{Dirac2}.

-Note that our Theorem \ref{main theorem2} rules out the existence of any branch point and the mean curvature $Q$ can be chose far away from a constant, hence the approach of Isobe is completely different from ours.

-\item[(3)] For dimension $m\geq3$ and generic manifolds, it has been shown by B. Ammann in \cite{Ammann} that if there is an conformal immersion (may not be isometric) of a Riemannian spin $m$-manifold $M$ into $\R^{m+1}$ (with possible branch points) then there should be a nontrivial solution $\psi$ (possibly with zeros) to the Eq. \eqref{main equ} on $M$.
-Since the approach of Spinorial Weierstra\ss \ representation is not working on well for higher dimensions, the converse of Ammann's result is still unclear except for the case $m=2$.
-See \cite[Chapter 5]{Ammann} for more details.

-\item[(4)] We remark here that the study of Eq. \eqref{main equ} on a generic spin manifold $(M,\ig)$ with the coefficient $Q\equiv constant$ is also related with the study of the B\"ar-Hijazi-Lott invariant in Spin Geometry (see \cite{Ginoux}).
-In fact, this invariant is defined as

-where $[\ig]$ is the conformal class of $\ig$ and $\lm_1(\tilde\ig)$ is the smallest positive eigenvalue of the associated Dirac operator $D_{\tilde\ig}$ on $(M,\tilde\ig)$.
-There is an open problem: If $(M,\ig)$ is a closed spin $m$-manifold which is not conformal to the standard $m$-sphere, does there strictly hold